imroyroyyy/2023/venom_main.md

 The siren is muffled by her helmet and Jugeun allows herself to relax as the sound fades from ugent to bearable.
 She triple checks the seals on her gloves and helmet before she presses the button to open the door to her room.

 Once she's outside, she's met by a puzzled-looking Hyunjin, who hasn't bothered to put her helmet on.
 She rubs her eyes and frowns at Jungeun.
-"Have any clue what this is about?"
+"Any clue what this is about?"

-Jungeun shrugs, still getting her own bearings.
+Jungeun shrugs, still getting her bearings.

 They make their way to the cafeteria together, where Haseul paces in front of the table where everyonce else has gathered.
 No one else seems to know what's happening except Jinsol, who's frozen, eyes fixed on some imaginary point in the distance.
 She jumps when Hyunjin knocks into her as she slides onto the bench.

 "What's up?"
 Jungeun asks.

-Jinsol just shakes her head.
+Jinsol just shakes her head, eyes staring forward at nothing.
+The rest of the crew seem just a puzzled, glancing nervously at Jinsol and murmuring possibilities.

 Haseul clears her throat and the uneasy muttering around the table stops.

 "I didn't think this would happen," She starts quietly, fiddling with the latch on her green suit, before she looks up at the crew and visibly steels herself, straightening her shoulders, and that's when Jungeun knows something bad has happened.
 "There's no easy way to say this.
-One of your crewmates was found dead this morning during electrical shift change."
+Heejin was found dead this morning during electrical shift change."

 It takes a second to sink in, and then Jungeun watches Hyunjin fall to the floor, face slack with grief and horror.
 She sobs once, tight and horrible before she looks up at Haseul.
 "Let me see her."

 Haseul shakes her head.
 "It's best for everyone if no one sees."

 Jungeun knows what that means.
-Everyone on board the ship does.
+There's not enough left of Heejin *to* see.
 Her helmet is suddenly suffocating.
 She undoes the latch and drops her helmet into her lap, where the chrome detailing reflects the brilliant red of her suit.
 She fiddles the latch on the helmet absentmindedly as she studies the other crew member's faces.
 She’d known these people for weeks.
-There was no way—
+There was no way that one of them could have—

-Haseul doesn't need to explain.
-"Please be vigilant for anything suspicious.
-If you see or hear anything that seems out of the ordinary, don't wait to report it.
+"Report anything suspicious.
+If is you think it's nothing.
 This button is here for a reason."
-She gestures to the bright red button under the plastic cover in the center of the table.
-"It would be easy for us to let this divide us, but that's not an option, especially since we're a skeleton crew on this leg of the mission.
-Let's wait it out until the next docking station where we can do a proper search using security personnel from the station."
+Haseul gestures to the bright red button under the plastic cover in the center of the table, and Jungeun can see the quiver in her hand.
+"We just need to get to the next docking station."
+The last part is quiet, like she's trying to convice herself.

 Jungeun feels faint, and the skin on the back of her neck prickles.
 She feels watched.
 Like she could be the next target.
 She looks around at the rest of the crew.
 Jiwoo looks scared, and Jungeun doesn’t blame her.
 She knows what had happened to Jiwoo’s mom—how the company had said there wasn't enough to scrape off the walls to justify sending a box home.
 Jiwoo had lived with her family after that.
-Jugeun scoots closer to Jiwoo.
+Jungeun scoots closer to Jiwoo.
 She was the only person she could trust.
 She *knew* Jiwoo.
 She was practically her sister.

-Then she's startles by the hydraulic hiss of the door from the engines.
+Then she's startled by the hydraulic hiss of the door from the engines.
 “Hey guys, sorry.”
 Sooyoung jogs in, pulling her helmet off and shaking out her dark hair, pushing some of it out of her face and smearing her cheek with motor oil in the process.
 It compliments her cheekbones, and Jungeun averts her eyes.
 Not the time.
 “The lower engine had a loose bolt clanging around in it.
 Could have been really dangerous.”

 Haseul gestures for her to sit.
 “There's been a death.”

-Sooyoung sinks into the nearest chair, eyes wide.
+Sooyoung freezes.
+Then, slowly, she sinks into the nearest chair, eyes wide.
 "What?
 Who?"

 "Heejin.
 Last night.
 It's," Haseul glances at everyone.
 No one likes the word.
 Jungeun knows Haseul doesn't want to say it.
 She doesn't have to.
-Maybe it's better she doesn't.

 Sooyoung nods, face grim.
 "I'll keep an eye out."